MartyDude20/DUDE-MANGA-RE/README.md

 ## License

-This project is for educational purposes.
-Please respect WeebCentral's terms of service and robots.txt when scraping their content.

-## Support

-For issues and questions, please open an issue on the repository.

-## HOW TO ENTER PYTHON ENV

-venv\Scripts\Activate.ps1

-dudemanga15!

-dudedude15!

-password123!
+This project is licensed under the MIT License.